iterative/dvc.org/content/docs/use-cases/data-registries.md

 ```

 Iterating on this process for several datasets can give shape to a robust
 registry.
-The result is basically a repo that versions a set of DVC-files.
+The result is basically a repo that versions a set of `.dvc` files.
 Let's
 see an example:

 ```dvc